angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 Grindstone
 :::

+Grindstone deserves its own section because of how unique its effect is and the sub-game it involves between you and your opponent.
 You can find yourself in a situation whereby your opponent may have an active :card[Grindstone] and the mana to activate it but you otherwise have a window to try and win.
 Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but the following pile covers all possible cases to resolve the Oracle with at most 2 cards left while passing the turn.

 > PTT + {U}{U}